2020 Brazilian protests: July 19

 In a small number, protesters gathered in front of the Esplanada dos Ministérios.
 Unlike previous movements, there were no attacks on the STF, the chamber and the senate.
 There were also few tracks with anti-democratic claims.
-This time, the claims came to be for the legal use of hydroxychloroquine to treat the new coronavirus, as well as prayers for the improvement of the president, who is with the virus and the return of attacks on mayors and governors against social isolation and the slow resumption. activities.
+This time, the claims came to be for the legal use of hydroxychloroquine to treat the COVID-19, as well as prayers for the improvement of the president, who is with the virus and the return of attacks on mayors and governors against social isolation and the slow resumption. activities.
 Jair Bolsonaro did not participate in the event to avoid "bad example", as there was before, in addition to the participants not wearing masks.

 Anti-Bolsonaro Protests

-May 31
+31 May

-Members of organized supporters, including Sport Club Corinthians Paulista, Sociedade Esportiva Palmeiras, Clube de Regatas do Flamengo and other teams held demonstrations in the cities of São Paulo, Rio de Janeiro, Belo Horizonte and Porto Alegre on May 31, 2020 in response to demonstrations favorable to the president.
+Members of organized supporters, including Sport Club Corinthians Paulista, Sociedade Esportiva Palmeiras, Clube de Regatas do Flamengo and other teams held demonstrations in the cities of São Paulo, Rio de Janeiro, Belo Horizonte and Porto Alegre on 31 May 2020 in response to demonstrations favorable to the president.
 Carrying banners with anti-fascism and "in defense of democracy", participants wore black and white costumes, in addition to organized cheering flags.
 In São Paulo and Rio, there were clashes against the police, in addition to the meeting with protesters of the situation.

-June 7
+7 June

-There was an act scheduled for June 7, bringing together organized supporters, as well as social and union movements.
+There was an act scheduled for 7 June, bringing together organized supporters, as well as social and union movements.
 However, by decision of the TJ-SP, in response to a request from the State Government, the demonstrations for and against Bolsonaro that would take place on Avenida Paulista were banned in São Paulo due to the "risk of confrontations and losses".
-However, on June 7, 2020, acts were recorded in Brasília and Rio de Janeiro, but now bringing agendas against racism in support of the United States' anti-racism movements, defense of the SUS, anti-fascism and Bolsonaro's impeachment.
+However, on 7 June 2020, acts were recorded in Brasília and Rio de Janeiro, but now bringing agendas against racism in support of the United States' anti-racism movements, defense of the SUS, anti-fascism and Bolsonaro's impeachment.
 The event also had the participation of organized fans, in addition to the use and distribution of masks and alcohol gel for the participants.
 In Rio, there were clashes with the Military Police.
 In São Paulo, despite the ban on demonstrations on Avenida Paulista, the act took place at Largo da Batata.
 There were also protests from doctors, nurses and medical students in front of the Hospital de Clínicas.
 In Belo Horizonte, the demonstrations brought together doctors and took place at Praça da Estação.
-In Belém, protesters gathered in front of the São Brás Market being divided into groups respecting social distance, ending in the arrest of at least 30 people for non-compliance with the state decree on prevention of coronavirus that prohibits agglomerations that exceed the limit of ten people.
+In Belém, protesters gathered in front of the São Brás Market being divided into groups respecting social distance, ending in the arrest of at least 30 people for non-compliance with the state decree on prevention of COVID-19 that prohibits agglomerations that exceed the limit of ten people.